thai567/Excel-Sales-and-Finance-Analytics-Project-of-AtliQ-Hardwares/README.md

 # 💡 𝐈𝐧𝐬𝐢𝐠𝐡𝐭𝐬:-
 1. In 2021, India emerged as the top-performing market with the highest net sales of $161.3 million, while Sweden recorded the lowest sales at $1.8 million.
 2. The AQ Master Wired X1 MS proved to be the best-selling product, moving 4.2 million units, whereas the AQ Home Allin1 Gen2 had the lowest sales, with only 8.8 thousand units sold.
-3. During the festive months of October to December, a notable surge in sales and profits was observed in India.
-4. The top 3 customers contributing to the highest net sales were Amazon, AtliQ Exclusive, and AtliQ e-store.
+3. The top 3 customers contributing to the highest net sales were Amazon, AtliQ Exclusive, and AtliQ e-store.
-5. The introduction of 16 new products in 2021 showcased AQ's innovation, with the AQ Qwerty leading sales at 22 million units.
+4. The introduction of 16 new products in 2021 showcased AQ's innovation, with the AQ Qwerty leading sales at 22 million units.